 A walk along the banks will rarely reveal any fish as they tend to hide in the shadows amongst the vegetation.
 However, a trip out with the team from the Environment Agency responsible for the health of the county’s rivers is highly rewarding.
 The team sweeps through the river with a wand-like gadget that emits an electric current which attracts the fish.
 Suddenly, as if by magic, fish of all sizes swim lazily from their cover towards the device; the team lift them out, weigh and measure them, and take a few scale samples before returning them, unharmed, to the river.
 Their analysis from this exercise grades the River’s health.
 The fact that there are so many fish is excellent news.

-David advises that the main breeds of fish of interest to the Syndicate are wild brown trout, pike and chub.
-Sadly, as with many British rivers, there are also high numbers of non-native ‘Signal’ crayfish, which are rapidly out-numbering the smaller native crayfish.
-Although excellent to eat, Environment Agency permission is required to catch Signals (as well as a special trap and land owners’ permission) which won’t be forthcoming if native species are also present.
+Sadly, as with many British rivers, there are high numbers of non-native ‘Signal’ crayfish, which are rapidly out-numbering the smaller native crayfish.
+Although excellent to eat, Environment Agency permission is required to catch Signals (as well as a special trap and the land owner’s permission) which won’t be forthcoming if native species are also present.